wilkox/treemapify/README.md

 For this example, we'll also use a couple of optional columns:
   - A factor column, containing the labels for each rectangle; and
-  - A factor column, containg group names to group the rectangles.
+  - A factor column, containing group names to group the rectangles.

 Let's plot some economic data for the G-20 group of major world economies.